DevExpress/devextreme-documentation/concepts/Common/Security Considerations/40 Content Security Policy/05 Common CSP Directives.md

 You can specify a set of CSP rules to define resources that your site allows or restricts.
-See the list of common CSP directives and source values in the tables below:
+The following table lists common CSP directives and source values:

 <table class="dx-table">
     <tbody>